 Foogo Insulated Thermos.
 This item comes in various colors and are perfect for packing warm foods, that will stay warm.
 You can also visit Walmart to find this same item (and can opt for in-store pick-up).

-If your kids take a sandwich to school, you probably use the plastic baggies.
+If your kids take a sandwich to school, you may use plastic baggies.
 Those go into the trash every day.
 I know some bring those back home and they are reused the next day, but that may not happen all of the time.

-There are reusable baggies and even plastic cases you can use to keep that sandwich from coming into contact with other food, and making sure the bread does not dry out before lunch!
+You can use reusable baggies and even plastic cases to keep that sandwich from coming into contact with other food and ensure the bread does not dry out before lunch!